Ashpex/DoodleDraw/README.md

-# SimplePaint
+# DoodleDraw
 ## Introduction

-Simple Paint is a Windows program that allows users to perform basic drawing functions.
+DoodleDraw is a Windows program that allows users to perform basic drawing functions.

 **`Team members:`**